 4. What concerns do 3-person embryos raise?

 5. How many people would use this technology?

 6. Can people use PGD to have a genetically related healthy child?

 7. Is "mitochondrial donation" similar to other kinds of donation?

 8. How has the media covered the issue?

-children already born years ago following ooplasmic transfer, a similar germline modification technique?
+children already born years ago following cytoplasmic transfer (ooplasmic transfer), a similar germline modification technique?
 What happened with that?

 10. How can I get involved?